akrayvo/php-form-display-class/README.md

 ```

 ## Using form tag attributes
-All form element functions include a `$moreAttributes` paramter.
+All form element functions include a `$moreAttributes` parameter.
 It takes an array of attributes with the $key as the attribute name and the value being the value.

 If the key is numeric, it will be handled as a boolean attribute (with no value such as `readonly`, `disabled`, `checked`, etc.).